GollumGPT/The-Fellowship-of-the-Code-2026/chapters/chapter-4-when-things-react.md

 ## Summary

-This chapter focuses on transforming the static user interface of **The Fellowship Companion** into an interactive, functional slice of application logic.
-Using the **Emergency Alert** capability established in prior phases, state and logic are introduced via plain JavaScript.
+In this assignment, we turned our static interface into a working interactive system using plain JavaScript.
+The implemented feature is the Emergency Hazard Alert from The Fellowship Companion.

-The goal is to move from passive design to active execution, showcasing how a user under extreme situational stress interacts with the tool, how the system locks down options to prevent user error during a crisis, and how immediate UI feedback stabilizes a chaotic situation.
+The goal was to turn the design into a working interactive system.
+It shows how a user in a stressful emergency situation uses the tool, how the system prevents mistakes by locking certain actions, and how fast visual feedback helps the user stay calm and informed.

 **Learning Outcomes**

-- Understand the core relationship between application state, logic constraints, and UI updates.
-- Apply vanilla JavaScript to express real-world tactical behavior without relying on bulky frameworks.
-- Reflect on how logic constraints (such as disabling elements post-click) shape the user experience more powerfully than raw visual design.
+- Learned how to use JavaScript for interactive interfaces
+- Understood how state variables control UI behavior
+- Learned how interface restrictions can prevent user mistakes
+- Learned how important simplicity is in stressful emergency situations

 ---